ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- id denoting the stream to search
+- `streamId` -- stream identifier for the request
-- `index` -- value of an index into the stream type's index property.
+- `index` -- string representation of the index value for GetValue or IEnumerable of index values requested for GetValues
-- `startIndex` -- start index value
+- `startIndex` -- string representation of the starting index value for GetValues
-- `endIndex` -- end index value
+- `endIndex` -- string representation of the ending index value for GetValues
-- `count` -- number of events to return
+- `count` -- number of events to return for GetValues

-If the specified index is before any events, the value returned is determined by stream Behavior Mode and Extrapolation setting.
-By default , the first event value is returned with the index of the call.
+If the specified index is before all events, the event returned is determined by stream's behavior.
+By default, the first event is returned with the index of the call.

-If the specified index is after all events, the value returned is determined by stream Behavior Mode and Extrapolation setting.
-By default (Continous Mode and Both Extrapolation), the last event value is returned with the index of the call.
+If the specified index is after all events, the event returned is determined by stream's behavior.
+By default, the last event is returned with the index of the call.

-If the specified index is between events, the value returned is determined by stream Behavior Mode (and any overrides).
+If the specified index is between events, the event returned is determined by stream's behavior and any behavior overrides.

-If no data in stream – returns NULL (regardless of stream behavior setting)
+If the stream contains no data, null is returned regardless of the stream's behavior.

-`GetValues` can generally be thought of as multiple `GetValue` calls.
+GetValues can generally be thought of as multiple GetValue calls.
+GetValues can be requested with a list of requested indexes or by specifying a start index, end index, and count.

-If there is no data in a stream an array of NULLs (one for each member in requested list) is returned.
+If the stream contains no data, an array of nulls (one for each member in the requested list) is returned.

 #GetWindowValues
 ```